 A gorgeous halo style engagement ring can become a stunning mixed metal style by setting the halo of diamond accents in a metal that contrast with the metal of the band.
 This style makes the halo stand out, almost as though it’s floating atop the rest of the ring!

 Custom and Antique Rings

 Some of the most beautiful, unique mixed metal wedding and engagement rings have been rings that were dreamed up by our customers.
-Two-toned rings are in high demand, and we’ve crafted everything from nature inspired eternity bands with multi-colored leafs to mixed metal helix bands.
+Two-toned rings are in high demand, and we’ve crafted everything from nature inspired eternity bands with multi-colored leaves to mixed metal helix bands.
 Creating your own custom ring puts you in creative control.
 Choose your favorite precious metals and our custom design experts will help you mix them to perfection!